96th Street subway station open for preview before Second Avenue subway line opening

 UPPER EAST SIDE, Manhattan — The new 96th Street subway station is open for business — kind of.

+Governor Andrew Cuomo and the MTA have opened the station up to tours for a few hours on Friday, December 23 and on the previous day.

+Visitors can venture underground into the 96th Street Station from 5 p.m. to 7 p.m. on Friday evening.

-Governor Andrew Cuomo and the MTA opened the station up to tours Thursday.
-The station along with a portion of the Second Avenue Subway line is scheduled to open Jan.
-1 after nearly a centuy of complications.
+The 3 news stations along the Second Avenue Subway line are scheduled to open for train service on Jan.
+1 from noon to 9 p.m. after nearly a century of complications.

+The Q train will run along the new section of line and continue down its present configuration all the way to Coney Island.

-“If we have to push the train down the track, that train is doing to run on January 1,” Gov. Andrew Cuomo said at the new station.
+"If we have to push the train down the track, that train is going to run on January 1," Gov. Andrew Cuomo said at the new station.

+Visitors can walk around the mezzanine and platforms, though trains will not be running.

 Construction on the line and the stations has been exceptionally difficult because of the density in New York both above and below ground, said MTA Chairman Thomas Prendergast.
 Workers had to navigate a maze of utility underground while working.